 This course focuses on the integration of the university experience, lessons learned, and what it means to be ready to enter into the education profession.
-Reflection on student teaching and required professional development for student teachers will also be part of this course.
+Reflection on student teaching and required professional development for student teachers is part of this course.
 Concurrent enrollment required in EDFN 4405 and EDFN 4415.
 Prerequisites: Approval to do student teaching.
 Fall, Spring.